imobidjon/AboutSelfOrderKiosk/README.md

-# AboutSelfOrderKiosk
+# MERN Stack Self Order Kiosk
-About Self Order Kiosk Project.
+This is a place for about Self Order Kiosk Project.